Grohden/repo-tagger/README.md

 docker run -m512M --cpus 2 -it --env-file ./.env -p 8080:8080 --rm repo-tagger
 ```

+Note: be sure to create the `.env` file with needed variables, they
+are explained on `.env.example`, you can also use `.env.dev`
+if you wish.

 ## Languages and frameworks

 For frontend, I've chosen to use dart + flutter web,